gmc-code/PC-microbit-micropython/docs/radio/radio_gestures.rst

 .. py:function::  accelerometer.was_gesture(gesture)

     Returns True if the gesture occurred since the last call, otherwise False.
+    This is useful in scenarios where you don't want to miss any gestures, even when your program is busy doing other things.

 | Use the code below to test for the 'right' gesture by tilting it vertically on its right edge.